Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 Good day, dear readers!

-In today's article, we will consider with you such a wonderful medicinal plant as elecampane, as well as its medicinal and other useful properties, use, contraindications, composition and treatment with elecampane.
+In today's article we will look at such a wonderful medicinal plant as elecampane, as well as its medicinal and other beneficial properties, application, contraindications, composition and treatment with elecampane.
 So…

 Elecampane (lat.
 Inula)- a herbaceous plant with a large number of medicinal properties, belonging to the Aster family (lat.
 Asteraceae).

 There are about 200 species of this plant in the world, most of which have healing properties.
-However, most often, for medicinal purposes, use elecampane high (lat.
+However, most often, for medicinal purposes, they are used elecampane (lat.
 Inula helenium), which will be discussed today.

-Other names for elecampane: yellow color, elecampane officinalis, wild sunflower, elecampane, oman.
-The very name "elecampane" was given to the plant because it was used for 9 ailments.
+Other names for elecampane: yellow color, elecampane, wild sunflower, elecampane, oman.
+The name “elecampane” itself was given to the plant because it was used for 9 ailments.

-Elecampane tall has an erect, furrowed stem, covered with short hairs, branched at the top, 1.5-2.5 m high.
+Elecampane tall has an erect, grooved stem, covered with short hairs, branched at the top, 1.5-2.5 m high.
 The leaves are large on long petioles, up to 50 cm long.
-The flowers are large yellow, collected in large baskets 7-8 cm in diameter.
-The fruit of elecampane is a tetrahedral brown achene with a tuft.
-Flowering time from July to September.
+The flowers are large yellow, collected in large baskets 7-8 cm in diameter The fruit is an elecampane, a tetrahedral brown achene with a tuft.
+Flowering time is from July to September.

-In nature, it grows on the banks of rivers, around swamps, in wet meadows, among shrubs, etc. Today it is very popular and planted in almost every garden.
+In nature it grows on river banks, around swamps, in wet meadows, among bushes, etc. Today it is very popular and is planted in almost every garden.

-For use in treatment, elecampane root is most often used.
-Harvest it in early spring or from August to October.
-Dig out the root of a 2-3 year old plant.
-After dug out, it is necessary to let the roots dry, then cut into small pieces and lay out for drying in a thin layer on paper.
-Dry elecampane root should be under a canopy or in an attic with ventilation.
-Shelf life 3 years, store in paper bags or cardboard boxes.
+Elecampane root is most often used for treatment.
+It is harvested in early spring or from August to October.
+You should dig up the root of a 2-3 year old plant.
+After digging, you need to let the roots dry, then cut them into small pieces and lay them out in a thin layer on paper to dry.
+Elecampane root should be dried under a canopy or in a ventilated attic.
+Shelf life: 3 years, stored in paper bags or cardboard boxes.

 The healing properties of elecampane are due to its rich composition.

-The composition of elecampane high includes the following substances:
+The composition of elecampane includes the following substances:

 Medicinal properties of elecampane